Please fill the form below.

 Blockchain is proven to hold the potential to revamp every business vertical.
-The technology has given a clear indication that it has various applications beyond cryptocurrencies and can be the right weapon to tackle the prevailing industrial challenges.
+The new technology in real estate has given a clear indication that it has various applications beyond cryptocurrencies and can be the right weapon to tackle the prevailing industrial challenges.

-A ripple effect of which is that various industries have adopted Blockchain technology, even the most traditional ones like Real Estate.
+A ripple effect of this is that various industries have adopted blockchain technology, even the most traditional ones like real estate.

-Real Estate is witnessing a disruptive evolution with Blockchain acting as the driving force.
+Real estate is witnessing a disruptive evolution with the blockchain acting as the driving force.
 What was historically considered as a ‘pen and pencil’ business has now begun expanding to the global market with better and long-term outcomes.
 This has made numerous entrepreneurs and traditional investors interested in understanding the use of blockchain for real estate.
 Something we will talk about in this article in detail.

-The Real Estate industry is not open to everyone due to the involvement of various factors like citizenship, cash requirements, accreditation, credit score, etc. Additionally, there is no market database or a concrete way to access the information required for taking the buying and selling decision.
+The real estate industry is not open to everyone due to the involvement of various factors like citizenship, cash requirements, accreditation, credit score, etc. Additionally, there is no market database or a concrete way to access the information required for making buying and selling decisions.

 This, as a whole, makes the sector unclear and turbid for all.

-In traditional Real Estate economy, every transaction involves a stringed set of tedious and time-consuming paperwork.
-Because of this, many a times real estate companies end up losing their money and potential customers, along with getting distracted from the main goal.
+In the traditional real estate economy, every transaction involves a stringed set of tedious and time-consuming paperwork.
+Because of this, many times real estate companies end up losing their money and potential customers, along with getting distracted from the main goal.

 Since all the property agreements are in paper form and the trust is based on humans, there’s a higher risk of fraud in the Real estate industry.
 A proof of this is that 404 publicly-reported data compromises in the U.S. represent a 14 percent increase compared to Q1 2021.
 Q1 2022 is the third consecutive year when breaches have increased compared to Q1 of the previous year.

 Last but not least, real estate processes suffer from poor transaction speed due to the involvement of multiple people.

-Blockchain technology, with its incredible features, are entering different areas and processes of the real estate industry and solving these problems.
+However, blockchain technology, with its incredible features, is entering different areas and processes of the real estate industry and solving these problems.

-Before we talk about the benefits of blockchain in different areas of real estate, let’s have a quick recap of the basics of Blockchain – how does it work and the features it comes with.
+Before we talk about the benefits of blockchain in real estate, let’s have a quick recap of the basics of Blockchain – how it works and the features it comes with.

-With this attended to, it is a good time to dig deeper into the industry and see how blockchain is one of the key technology helping real estate thrive even in COVID-19 times.
+With this attended to, it is a good time to dig deeper into the industry and see how blockchain is one of the key technology in real estate helping the industry thrive during the pandemic.

 Currently, brokers, owners, tenants, and buyers turn towards multiple listing platforms like Zillow to search for any property information.

 These platforms are subscription-based and demand high fees.
 Besides, the property data provided by them is often inaccurate, outdated, or partially distorted.
-This increases inefficiencies in the process and many a times, results into disputes.
+This increases inefficiencies in the process and many times, results in disputes.

-But, all this can be prevented using a Blockchain-based real estate app.
+But, all of this can be prevented using a Blockchain-based real estate app.

-A Blockchain-backed application can decentralize data and enable everyone to share data in a P2P network.
-It also facilitates brokers with an opportunity to receive additional data monitoring options and eventually, helps to cut down the associated cost.
+A blockchain-backed application can decentralize data and enable everyone to share data in a P2P network.
+It also facilitates brokers with an opportunity to receive additional data monitoring options and eventually helps to cut down the associated costs.

-In Real estate sector, a major time is spent on diligence activities before buying/renting any property.
+In the real estate sector, major time is spent on diligence activities before buying/renting any property.
 Various intermediaries are involved in the process of inspecting property documents to prevent any kind of legal, technical, or financial issues in the future.

-Currently, all the property data is kept on papers which can be easily changed or corrupted by anyone.
+Currently, all the property data is kept on papers that can be easily changed or corrupted by anyone.

 Now here, blockchain, the new technology in real estate can simplify the filing process and bring innovation in real estate processes by introducing verifiable digital identities for properties.

-Likewise, introduction of cryptocurrencies can lower down the barrier of different currencies used at different places.
+Likewise, the introduction of cryptocurrencies can lower the barrier of different currencies used in different places.
 It can even minimize the involved taxes and fees, alongside streamlining the payment process.

 In the traditional real estate economy, the process of property management is highly complex, especially when multiple stakeholders are involved.